-Where a lawful structure exists at the effective date of adoption or amendment of this Ordinance that could not be built under the terms of this Ordinance by reason of restrictions on area, lot coverage, height, yards or other characteristics of the structure or location on the lot such structure may be continued so long as it remains otherwise lawful, subject to the following provisions:
+Where a lawful structure exists at the effective date of adoption or amendment of this Ordinance that could not be built under the terms of this Ordinance may be continued so long as it remains otherwise lawful, subject to the following provisions:

-- A. No such structure may be enlarged or altered in a way which increases its nonconformity, but the use of a structure and/or the structure itself may be changed or altered, provided that all such changes are also in conformance with the requirements of the District in which it is located.
-Furthermore, a nonconforming use may be extended throughout any parts of a building which were manifestly arranged or designed for such use and which existed at the time of the adoption of this Ordinance, but no such use shall be extended to occupy any land outside such building. - B. Should such structure be destroyed by any means it shall not be reconstructed except in conformity with the provisions of this Ordinance, unless it is impractical to do so, in which case it shall be rebuilt on not more than the building footprint at the time of destruction and in accordance with section 9.4.A above. - C. Should such structure be moved for any reason for any distance whatever on the same or a different lot or parcel, it shall thereafter conform to the regulations for the District in which it is located after it is moved.
+- A. No such structure may be enlarged or altered in a way which increases its nonconformity.
+The structure itself may be changed or altered, provided that all such changes are also in conformance with the requirements of the District in which it is located. - B. Should such nonconforming structure be destroyed it shall not be reconstructed except in conformity with the provisions of this Ordinance, unless it is rebuilt on not more than the building footprint at the time of destruction and in accordance with section 9.4.A above. - C. Should such structure be moved for any reason for any distance whatever on the same or a different lot or parcel, it shall thereafter conform to the regulations for the District in which it is located after it is moved.